coilcoin/coil/README.md

 sudo pip3 install flask requests
 ```

+Add a known peer to the peers.txt folder (remove any existing IPs)

 Finally generate a new wallet for the node to use and run the `coild` program
 ```bash
 ./new.py master